rdannog/rdannog/README.md

 -   📌 I live in Rio de Janeiro

--   🚀 I'm currently a data science student, delighted with the power of programming and I also teach HTML, CSS and React JS to begginer students.
+-   🚀 I'm currently a data analysis student, delighted with the power of programming.

 -   🌱 I’m going deeper into R, Python and Java.

--   👨‍🎓 I'm a graduate student in Sociology and Anthropology.
+-   👨‍🎓 I'm a graduate student in Sociology and I also teach HTML, CSS and React JS to begginer students.

 -  📚 Practicing english to achieve fluency.